Coercive second-kind boundary integral equations for the Laplace Dirichlet problem on Lipschitz domains: Statement of the main results

 (vi) \textbf{\emph{Coercivity for sufficiently large $\alpha$.}} If $\bZ\in (C^{0,1}(\Gamma))^d$ with Lipschitz constant $L_{\vfb}$ and \eqref{eq:alpha_bound_boundary} holds, then both $\opLEZ$ and $\opLEZi$ are coercive on $\LtG$ with coercivity constant $c/2$ (with $c$ defined by \eqref{eq:c}), in that \eqref{eq:BIEcoercive} holds with $\opLIZ$ replaced by either $\opLEZ$ or $\opLEZi$. \end{theorem}

-Similar to the case of the IDP, the result in \S\ref{sec:Z} and Parts (iii) and (vi) of Theorem \ref{thm:Laplace_ext} imply that, for any bounded Lipschitz open set $\Oi$ such that $\Oe$ is connected, there exists a BIE formulation of the Laplace EDP that is continuous and coercive in $\LtG$.
+Similar to the case of the IDP, the result in \S\ref{sec:Z} \esnote{to edit when cut A} and Parts (iii) and (vi) of Theorem \ref{thm:Laplace_ext} imply that, for any bounded Lipschitz open set $\Oi$ such that $\Oe$ is connected, there exists a BIE formulation of the Laplace EDP that is continuous and coercive in $\LtG$.